jaakdentrekhaak/spotify-to-youtube-playlist/README.md

 If we got the names of the songs and artists from the Spotify API, we have to search the corresponding video on YouTube.
 This part happens automatically by this program.

 ## Adding video to playlist
 Once the video ids for all the songs are retrieved, we have to add these songs to our playlist.
-This program assumes you already created a YouTube playlist on your account.
+You can choose to automatically create a new playlist or add songs to an existing playlist.
+To add the videos to an existing playlist, add the playlist ID to the 'YouTube_playlist_id' field .
 The playlist ID can be found by going to your playlist on YouTube and inspecting the URL.
 If the URL looks like 'https://www.youtube.com/playlist?list=PL633QL57LZ0W7wiYJE3p7z6OvpYmiUu7r', then the ID is 'PL633QL57LZ0W7wiYJE3p7z6OvpYmiUu7r'.
-Add this playlist ID to the field 'YouTube_playlist_id' in the file `settings.json` in the root folder of this project.
+To let the program create a new playlist, the value of the field 'YouTube_playlist_id' in the file `settings.json` doesn't matter.

 ### Authentication
 Adding songs to a playlist requires you to be logged in to your account.
 That's why you first need to login to YouTube on your normal browser.
 The following strategy comes from [ytmusicapi](https://github.com/sigma67/ytmusicapi).